 Timer (lv_timer)

-To create a new timer, use lv_timer_create(timer_cb, period_ms, user_data).
-It will create an lv_timer_t * variable, which can be used later to modify the parameters of the timer. lv_timer_create_basic() can also be used.
-This allows you to create a new timer without specifying any parameters.
+To create a new Timer, use lv_timer_create(timer_cb, period_ms, user_data).
+It returns an lv_timer_t * which can be used later to modify the parameters of the Timer, pause it, or delete it when it is no longer needed. lv_timer_create_basic() can also be used to create a new Timer without specifying any parameters.

-A timer callback should have a void (*lv_timer_cb_t)(lv_timer_t *) prototype.
+A Timer callback should have this prototype: void (*lv_timer_cb_t)(lv_timer_t *).

 For example: